 After debuting as a seiyuu he’s been using his modeling skills for each and every photoshoot he’s a part of.

-Wide gap between looks and personality
+Wide gap between looks and personality, for entertainment purposes

-Perhaps this doesn’t fall in the “Fact” category as it is wildly known among his fans that Masuda is, in fact, rather unique.
+Perhaps this doesn’t fall in the “fact” category as it is wildly known among his fans that Masuda is, in fact, rather unique.

-He doesn’t care if his image is in any way tarnished due to his actions that often lead to hilarious moments.
+Apparently, he doesn’t care if his image is in any way tarnished due to his actions that often lead to hilarious moments.
 Each and every event he’s a part of will have him doing or saying something funny.
 Energetic and eccentric at times, he puts smiles on both fellow seiyuu and fans’ faces.

 Passionate about cooking